agladman/futuremash/readme.md

 - Twitter says it will ban diesel vehicles by 2025.
 - Analysts predict Canada could have the stamina.
 - AI learns to predict the future of government?
+- The tech enabling a man rescuing a teeny kitten that wandered into traffic